Courses for exchange students / Faculty of Mathematics and Science

 How to look for courses in SISU

-The descriptions and timetables of courses are available in the study data system SISU.
+The descriptions and timetables of courses are available in the study information system SISU

-If you are not yet a registered student at JYU, continue your course search without logging in and write the course code in the search field.
+If you are not yet a registered student at JYU, continue your course search without logging in and type in the course code in the search field.
 The results can be filtered, for example, according to the academic year and the language of instruction.

-The button to switch to English version is located in the upper right corner (Suomi/FI).
+The button to switch to the English version is located in the upper right corner (Suomi/FI).